Healthdirect Free Australian health advice you can count on.

 You can find your local UV Index by going to the Bureau of Meteorology or MyUV.

-If you experience any issues with your skin or notice any unusual moles, you should see your doctor.
+It is important to check your skin regularly.
+If you have any health concerns with your skin or notice any changes, you should see your doctor.
 Early treatment of cancers can provide a better outcome.

-Treating skin conditions early can reduce the impact on your mental health and reduce the risk of scarring.
+Treating acne early can reduce the impact on your mental health and reduce the risk of scarring.

 Your doctor can:

-Your doctor can also refer you to a dermatologist (skin specialist) if needed.
+Your doctor can also refer you to a dermatologist, a skin specialist, if needed.

 Learn more here about the development and quality assurance of healthdirect content.